Blendify/blender-manual/trunk/blender_docs/manual/modeling/introduction.rst

 Introduction
 ************

-The creation of a 3D scene needs at least three key components: Models, Materials and Lights.
+The creation of a 3D scene needs at least three key components: Models, materials and lights.
 In this part, the first of these is covered, that being modeling.
 Modeling is simply the art and science of creating a surface that either mimics the shape of a real-world object or expresses your imagination of abstract objects.